ContentMine/workshop-resources/modules/A-About-ContentMine/README.md

 ### Learning Goals

-* see / hear the vision and purpose of CM
+* what is the vision and purpose of content mining
-* get an overview about the products of CM
+* get an overview about the products of ContentMine
-* can relate CM to their own work
+* how to relate content mining to their own work

 ### Activities and Methods

 * presentation
+* demo of CM product: IUCN redlist, FotD
 * Q&A
-* demo of CM product

 ### Duration